-6 Conclusions
+7 Conclusions

-We studied the effects on farm size and agricultural productivity of the 1988 government-mandated land reform in the Philippines using a quantitative model and micro-level data.
-In our quantitative theory the land reform depresses agricultural productivity by reallocating land from large to existing small farms and by distorting occupational and technology choices.
-Our model and micro data have allowed us to quantitatively evaluate: (a) the overall impact of the reform alone; (b) the channels through which the reform impacts productivity (across-farm vs. within-farm changes); (c) the importance of each of the components of the reform (ceiling, enforcement, government-assignment of land and ban on land transfers); (d) the importance of other changes occurring in the economy along with the reform.
+We study the effects on farm size and agricultural productivity of the 1988 government-mandated land reform in the Philippines using a quantitative model and micro-level data.
+In the model, the land reform can potentially depresses agricultural productivity by reallocating land from large to small farms and by distorting occupational and technology choices.
+The model and micro data allow us to quantitatively evaluate: (a) the overall impact of the reform alone; (b) the channels through which the reform impacts productivity; (c) the importance of each of the components of the reform (ceiling, enforcement, government-mandated redistribution); (d) the importance of other changes occurring in the economy alongside the reform.

-We showed that in our model overall the land reform reduced average farm size by 34% and agricultural productivity by 17%.
-These effects were primarily due to the distortions in the decisions of farmers across occupations and technologies, in particular the large reassignment of land to previously landless farmers.
-A stricter enforcement of this reform could have generated considerably larger drops, as high as 47% in size and 34% in productivity.
-If redistribution had occurred through the market the effects on size and productivity would have been considerably smaller, less than 1/3 of those generated under the government-assignment of land and the ban on land transfers.
-We also find that, given that reforms take time to implement, other changes occurring in the economy over time, such as general growth and the adoption of high-yield varieties in agriculture, would tend to mask the effects of the reform in time series data.
-Measuring and assessing quantitatively the contribution of other factors on productivity growth such as the reduction in protectionism, the improvement in transportation infrastructure, or the more intensive use of intermediate inputs would be interesting.
+We show that in the model the land reform on impact reduces average farm size by 34% and agricultural productivity by 17%.
+These effects are primarily due to the distortions in the decisions of farmers across occupations and technologies, in particular the large reassignment of land to previously landless farmers.
+A stricter enforcement of this reform could have generated considerably larger drops, 41% in size and 27% in productivity.
+If redistribution had occurred through the market the effects on size and productivity would have been considerably smaller, about 1/3 of those generated under the government-mandated redistribution.
+We also find that, given that reforms take time to implement, other changes occurring in the economy over time, such as general growth and the adoption of high-yield varieties in agriculture, tend to mask the effects of the reform in time series data.
+Measuring and assessing quantitatively the contribution of other factors on productivity growth such as the reduction in protectionism, the improvement in transportation infrastructure, or the more intensive use of intermediate inputs would be important for future work.

-While our analysis has focused on the institutional detail of the Philippine land reform in order to exploit the micro-level data, we think our conclusions have implications for other countries as well, as many of the features of the Philippine land reform are shared by many reforms in the developing world.
+While our analysis focuses on the institutional detail of the Philippine land reform in order to exploit the micro-level data, we think our conclusions have implications for other countries as well, as many of the features of the Philippine land reform are shared by many reforms and land institutions in the developing world.
 Importantly, our analysis sheds light on the components of the reform that are more costly in terms of productivity, which could provide guidance for policymakers.
 Specifically, we conclude that policies and institutions that impede the operation of the land market could prove particularly detrimental when accompanying land reforms.
-A well functioning rental market for land can mitigate the productivity effects of imposing a ceiling on farm size.
+A well functioning rental market for land can substantially mitigate the negative effects of imposing a ceiling on land holdings as these markets would tend to disassociate land use from land rights (De Janvry et al., 2015).

-We caution that our analysis has focused on the pure productivity effects of land reforms.
-However, land reforms are often justified on grounds other than productivity: promote equity, reduce poverty, secure nutrition of land-poor, correct social injustices, avert social unrest, all features from which we abstract in our analysis.
+We caution that our analysis focuses on the pure productivity effects of land reforms.
+However, land reforms are often justified on grounds other than productivity: promote equity, reduce poverty, secure nutrition of land-poor households, correct social injustices, avert social unrest, all features from which we abstract in our analysis.
 Assessing the different economic and political costs and benefits and weighing their importance against the potential productivity losses is an area in which more work is needed in the future.
 Also, studying the impact of other agricultural reforms such as tenancy reforms or changes in land administration would be fruitful.

 Our work demonstrates that land reforms in the presence of restricted land markets can be an important source of misallocation and productivity losses in agriculture in developing countries.
-We see benefits to be reaped by studying in more contexts establishment-level policies coupled with factor market frictions both in agriculture as well as other sectors of the economy, for both developed and developing countries.
+We see benefits to be reaped by studying in other contexts establishment-level policies coupled with factor market frictions both in agriculture as well as other sectors of the economy, for both developed and developing countries.